xshcoder/coo/poc/README.md

 - `POST /replies/cool/{cooId}` – Reply to a specific Coo
 - `POST /replies/reply/{replyId}` – Reply to a specific Reply
-- `GET /replies/cool/{cooId}` – Get replies to a specific Coo with pagination
+- `GET /replies/cool/{cooId}` – Get replies to a specific Coo and all of its replies with pagination
 - `GET /replies/{replyId}` – Get a specific reply
+- `GET /replies/reply/{replyId}` – Get replies to a specific reply with pagination

 ### 3.4 Like Service

 #### Endpoints:
 - `POST /likes/coo/{cooId}` – Like a specific Coo
-- `POST /likes/coo/unlike/{cooId}` – Cancel like on a specific Coo
 - `POST /likes/reply/{replyId}` – Like a specific Reply
+- `POST /likes/coo/{cooId}/unlike` – Cancel like on a specific Coo
-- `POST /likes/reply/unlike/{replyId}` – Cancel like on a specific Reply
+- `POST /likes/reply/{replyId}/unlike` – Cancel like on a specific Reply
-- `GET /likes/coo/{cooId}` – Get all likes for a specific Coo
+- `GET /likes/coo/{cooId}` – Get likes for a specific Coo with pagination
-- `GET /likes/coo/count/{cooId}` – Get all likes count for a specific Coo
+- `GET /likes/reply/{replyId}` – Get likes for a specific Reply with pagination
-- `GET /likes/reply/{replyId}` – Get all likes for a specific Reply
+- `GET /likes/count/coo/{cooId}` – Get all likes count for a specific Coo
-- `GET /likes/reply/count/{replyId}` – Get all likes count for a specific Reply
+- `GET /likes/count/reply/{replyId}` – Get all likes count for a specific Reply
+- `GET /likes/status/coo/{cooId}` – Check if a user has liked a Coo
+- `GET /likes/status/reply/{replyId}` – Check if a user has liked a Reply

 ### 3.5 Follow Service